 Aside from the two mentioned above, are there any other consensus mechanisms that will allow users to feel safe with their cryptocurrency investments?
 The answer is yes, as will be discussed in this particular section.

-There are many other consensus mechanisms that you can use as a week to learn more about cryptocurrencies and ensure their safety.
+There are many other consensus mechanisms that you can use to learn more about cryptocurrencies and ensure their safety over the week.
 Here they are as follows:

 Delegated Proof of Stake

-In this particular system, users will be able to put their coins at stake to hold for a specific number of delegates to push the creation of the new block.
+In this system, users can put their coins at stake to hold them for a specific number of delegates, which will then push the creation of the new block.

 Proof of Capacity